laj07/econ-ml-portfolio/econ-ml-portfolio/experiments/economic-complexity/README.md

 | Link prediction | NDCG@10 | 0.71 |
 | Link prediction | MRR | 0.64 |

-The model learns that countries cluster by development stage and export sophistication — consistent with the theoretical product space literature.
+The model learns that countries cluster by development stage and export sophistication, consistent with the theoretical product space literature.

 ## Running